NumEconCopenhagen/projects-2019-pytonen/README.md

 ## Exam project
-  1) Maximising utility of a worker living in two periods where neither borrowing nor saving is possible.
+  1) Maximizing utility of a worker living in two periods where neither borrowing nor saving is possible.
-  2) Solving an ASAD model where different types of positive demanad shocks hit the economy.
+  2) Solving an ASAD model where different types of positive demand shocks hit the economy.
   3) Finding Walras-equilibrium prices and amounts for N consumers' based on endowments and Cobb-Douglas preferences.